Finance Index

 Re-authentication requirements add security layers for high-risk payment actions, requiring approvers to confirm their identity through additional authentication steps before authorizing payment release.
 This control addresses the elevated risk associated with large payments, new vendors, or unusual payment patterns.

 Re-authentication should balance security requirements with operational efficiency, applying additional verification steps where risk justifies the added friction.
 The process should integrate with existing authentication systems while maintaining clear audit trails of verification events.
+It is especially relevant for large payments, new bank details, or payment actions that materially increase cash-movement risk.

 Common Misconceptions